 ‘FASTER,’ Legion instructs, and there’s a crunch as your windscreen shatters and you’re slamming on the brakes and the body on the bonnet rolls onto the ground where it splats like a watermelon.

 You get out of the car.
 The hall is right ahead, the Board, the wagon circle, so many targets.
 There’s a groan from the sack of meat on the asphalt.
 He’s not dead, just down.

 Fuck.
 Change of plan.
-You leave the car and walk briskly away.
+You leave the car in the middle of the school and walk briskly away.
 The napalm will still be in the boot when you get back, don’t worry.
 It’s bright, the car is – the moon catches the corners of every cube of glass.
 The broken windscreen glows.